-Maintaining a prolonged relationship with a narcissist is similar to treading carefully through a terrain littered with fragile glass fragments; every move must be made with care and exactness.
+Navigating a long-term relationship with a narcissist is like cautiously walking through a minefield; every step must be taken with caution and precision.

 The journey within such relationships can often be tumultuous, leaving partners tangled in a web of emotional complexities.